 Having a cheap extruder that isn’t made very well can lead to this issue arising after some time.

-If this is the cause to your filament not feeding properly in your 3D printer, I’d advise to get yourself a new all-metal extruder or even better yet, a dual-drive extruder for the higher quality extrusion performance.
+If this is the cause of your filament not feeding properly in your 3D printer, I’d advise to get yourself a new all-metal extruder or even better yet, a dual-drive extruder for the higher quality extrusion performance.

 A good all-metal extruder would have to be the CHPower Aluminum MK8 Extruder from Amazon.
 It’s a great replacement extruder to upgrade from the stock one that comes from the factory.